 Argument #2: Media Bias

 The Trump campaign's statement was clear in who it alleges was complicit in the steal: "his media allies are trying so hard to help him".
-The 'media' - be it television media, print media, or social media - are undeniably anti-Trump and have actively worked to discredit him in the run-up to the election.
+Much of the 'media' - be it television media, print media, or social media - is transparency anti-Trump and have actively worked to discredit him in the run-up to the election.

 It is not outside the realm of possibility that the media would endeavour to ensure Trump lost the election - either by covering up instances of voter fraud or actively engaging in the stealing of the election.
 The place for these claims to be evaluated isn't on Cable TV, it's in the courts.